Pipe Cutting: Cold cutting

 Where the high temperatures and sources of ignition required by hot cutting are not desirable, air- or hydraulically-powered pipe cutting machines are used.
 These comprise a clamshell or chain-mounted cutting head holding a tool steel and feed mechanism which advances the tool a set amount per revolution round the pipe.
 Tools may be styled to cut and/or prepare the bevel for welding in a single or multiple passes.

-Popular in offshore, pipe processing, ship building, pressure vessel, structural and mechanical contracting manufacturing because of the complex cuts and profiles typical required in their respective industries.
-Some common pipe cutting applications are: pipe work, offshore jackets, industrial steel structures, stadiums, cranes, nozzles, and pipe laying stingers.
+High pressure abrasive water jets can be used for cold cutting.
+This technology is employed for the decommissioning of offshore structures.